 Just In Case Items to Pack for Disney

 Here is what I always make sure that I pack for my Disney trips, just in case I need them.
-They are definitely somethings that you will regret not having when you need them!
+I find that it is pretty common for me to get headaches from the rides or someone in the group to start suffering from some form of motion sickness.
+It’s important to plan for these events ahead of time so that you don’t have to pay insanely high prices for health items.
+They are definitely something that you will regret not having when you need them!

 - hand sanitizer (For the germs)